 Get the latest on concerts in Royal Albert Hall here.
-Critically acclaimed classical concert series for babies, toddlers and you across London and the South East.
+Critically acclaimed classical concert series for babies, toddlers and you across the UK.

 Special Events - Royal Albert Hall

 Following our sold-out concert in October 2015, Bach to Baby is thrilled to return to The Royal Albert Hall in 2016 for another very special family concert.
 Enjoy the gradeur of London's most iconic venue while experiencing the intimate setting of the Elgar Room - complete with its own red grand piano!

 Featuring Martin Lawrence, horn & Miaomiao Yu, pianoThis February half term, join us for a very special family concert at the Royal Albert Hall.
 Following our sold-out concert in October 2015, Bach to Baby is delighted to return to the Elgar Room for another special family concert.

 The horn on the bus goes beep beep beep, but how does the French horn, or natural horn, or indeed, the garden hosepipe sound?
 Join us to explore music for the most heroic of instruments, from Handel’s famous Water Music to a Russian Reverie and beyond!

 Doors open at 10.30am.
 Concert lasts for about an hour.

 This event is sold out.